thm-projects/arsnova.click-v2/DEV.md

 #### Contribution

 ###### Contributing to a submodule
 If the project is checked out as is any commits to the updated submodules will not be reflected to the parent project.
-To achieve this the command `git submodule update --remote` is required.
+To achieve this the command `git submodule update --remote --recursive` or `npm run update` in the root project folder is required.
 After that the new commits of the submodules need to be committed to the parent project.